mriphysics/EPG-X/README.md

 The EPG-X source code in this repository is completely general and can be adapted for modelling of a wide range of MR sequences.
 Functions have explicitly been written to simulate two commonly modeled sequence types: rapid gradient echo (including SPGR and bSSFP) and turbo spin echo (see descriptions of functions, below)

-Four separate example scripts are given in the top directory; these may be used for reproducing the four experiments presented in **this paper**.
+Four separate example scripts are given in the top directory; these may be used for reproducing the four experiments presented in the upcoming paper.

 * **Test 1** ( `test1_steady_state_GRE.m`)